opensoft/DoctrineAdditionsBundle/Resources/doc/yaml-mapping.md

           mappedBy: profile
 ```

-After adding `associationPropertyOverrides` to your children entities relationship between them became bidirectional.
+After adding the `associationPropertyOverrides` tag to your children entities, the relationship between them becomes bidirectional.

 ## <a id="orphan-removal-override"></a>Add/Remove Orphan Removal Strategy.

-If you want to add or remove orphanRemoval strategy to your relations you need to use `orphanRemoval` field of `associationPropertyOverride`
+If you want to add or remove the orphanRemoval strategy to your relations, you need to use the `orphanRemoval` field of the `associationPropertyOverride` tag.

 ```php
     namespace Acme\Bundle\DemoBundle\Entity;